nhsconnect/gpconnect/pages/overview/overview_getting_started_consumers.md

 ## Integration with Spine ##

 Consumer suppliers can develop applications that use GP Connect specifications to consume GP data.
 To retrieve data from a provider supplier, your application will need to integrate with the [Spine](overview_spine_integration.html).
+This will involve using the Personal Demographics Service (PDS) and Spine Secure Proxy (SSP).

 ## Development and assurance process ##